EdPike365-Org/edpike365-blog/content/site/edpike365-about-me-now/index.md

   - Carefully implement AI tools while protecting private internal data
 - Increase software dev velocity and quality:
   - Provide self serve, automated, sand-boxed, and transient resources for test and dev (Platform Engineering)
-  - Coordinate intercommunication with standards (OpenAPI, Message Bus)
+  - Coordinate interops with clear standards (OpenAPI, Message Bus)
   - Add automated test coverage and linting to build processes; gather and present status on dashboards
 - Spread the good news about DevOps.

 ## Tactics

-The tech I've focused on lately:
+I focused on the tech below to support my career goals.
+I have additional long term skills on the backburner: DevSecOps, MLOps, DataOps, IoT Edge Ops

-#### DevOps: Build, Test, Artifact
+#### DevOps

 - Jenkins with Docker and Kubernetes
 - GitHub Actions